Math coaching available for the following subjects:

 How can I be successful in my Math class?

 Well the most important is to set up a regular study routine two or three times a week for 2-3 hours each.
+In the summer you would need to change this to nearly daily to keep up.
 The best time for homework is as soon after class as possible.
 Each session should also include some review of previous material to keep it fresh in your memory and to separate it from the new material.
 Ties can also be made between the new and previous material.
 It is most important to do all the homework assigned and make sure you understand all the concepts involved.

 In addition to the above review, you should review before tests and quizzes no later than the day before by working problems like the ones that will be on the test.
 For much better results you should review for tests for several days before the test date.